dotnet/apireviews/2019/System.Numerics.Tensors/README.md

 * The original proposal used abstract classes but external libraries weren't able to easily retrofit their existing types over ours; interfaces would easier to inject.
-* Most libraries have their tensors baked by native memory.
+* Most libraries have their tensors backed by native memory.
 Given that tensors inherently have different shapes, most of them have a class hierarchy.
   However, some of the libraries use structs to keep the overhead on the managed side as low as possible.
 For that case, interface might be a better fit.